Nazareth, Tamil Nadu: Demographics

+As of 2011 India census, Nazareth Town Panchayat had a population of 16,584.
+Nazareth had a sex ratio of 1028 females per 1000 males and a literacy rate of 94.75%.
+Scheduled Castes and Scheduled Tribes made up 9.16% and 1.39% of the population respectively.
+Total area of Nazareth town is 10.98 km2.

 Festivals

 Nazareth town celebrates Christmas with a fireworks display, lighting the streets and singing Christmas carols at the church.
 The celebration attracts many former residents each year.

 Vinayagar Chathurthi celebrates at Sri Sakthi Vinayagar Temple and Vinayagar statue placing in most of the street.
 Also Vinayagar Chariot circumambulate through the city.

 Pongal festival celebrates 3 days by hindus.
 Every hindus home and roads are portraited by Kolam.
 During this festival sports events, cultural programs are conducting in every streets.

 Transport

 Nazareth is situated in SH-93 which connects Valliyur and Alwarthirunagari.
 There are also major roads which connect Nazareth with Kurumbur, Then Thirupperai and Palaniyappapuram.

 Bus

 There is a bus stand named "Perunthalaivar Kamarajar Bus Stand" in the middle of this town.
 Frequent bus services are available to Tiruchendur, Tirunelveli, Thoothukkudi, Sathankulam and Udangudi from here.
 Also, buses to Uvari, Thisaiyanvilai, Madurai, Tiruchirappalli, Chennai, Coimbatore, Athur and Marthandam are available from here.